- Brand name

 Consumer medicine information (CMI) leaflet

-Read this leaflet carefully before you start to use BrinzoQuin Eye Drops.
+Please read this leaflet carefully before you use any BrinzoQuin Eye Drops.

-This leaflet has been written to answer some common questions about BrinzoQuin Eye Drops.
-It does not contain all of the available information and does not take the place of talking to your doctor or pharmacist.
+This leaflet answers some common questions about BrinzoQuin.
+It does not contain all of the available information.
+It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-In deciding to prescribe BrinzoQuin Eye Drops for you, your doctor has weighed the potential risks and the expected benefits of you taking Brinzoquin against the risks this medicine could have for you.
+Your doctor has weighed the expected benefits of you taking Brinzoquin against the risks this medicine could have for you.

 BrinzoQuin Eye Drops contain the active ingredient brinzolamide, which belongs to a class of medicines known as "carbonic anhydrase inhibitors".